Oscar Hartzell

-Oscar Merril Hartzell (1876–1943) was an American con man who ran a confidence scam by claiming rightful ownership of the estate of Sir Francis Drake.
-In total, Hartzell swindled at least $2 million, from 70,000 to 80,000 people.
+Oscar Merril Hartzell (January 6, 1876 – August 27, 1943) was an American farmer, realtor, deputy sheriff, politician, and promoter.
+He became well-known as a con man who ran a confidence scam by claiming rightful ownership of the estate of Francis Drake.

 Early life

+Oscar Merril Hartzell was born in Monmouth, Illinois, on January 6, 1876, as the eldest child to John Henry Hartzell and his wife, Emma Louisa (née Shaw).
+He had three siblings: Clinton Sylvester Hartzell, Canfield C Hartzell and Pearl May Palmer (née Hartzell).

+Hartzell was a high school drop out.

+Career

-Hartzell was born in 1876 in Monmouth, Illinois.
-He worked on his family's farm, eventually inheriting it from his father in 1905.
-Due to difficulties running the farm, Hartzell fell into financial trouble.
+Hartzell worked on his family's farm, eventually inheriting it from his father following his death on September 14, 1905, at the age of 52.
+He was 29 years old at the time of his father's death.
+Due to difficulties running the farm, he fell into financial trouble.
 He moved to Des Moines, Iowa, where he worked as a realtor, and then as a deputy sheriff.
-According to Hartzell, in 1915 he met con artists Sudie Whiteaker and Milo Lewis, who promised to turn his mother's $6,000 into $6 million by giving him a share of the held fortune of Sir Francis Drake.
-When Hartzell realized the deal was a confidence game, he decided to use it to his own advantage, and joined in.
+He worked a number of jobs, including in politics and as a promoter.

+Hartzell was drafted to join the Army on September 12, 1918, during World War I.

 Sir Francis Drake estate scam

+According to Hartzell, in 1915, he met con artists Oseida "Sudie" Whiteaker and Milo Lewis, who promised to turn his mother's $6,000 into $6M by giving him a share of the held fortune of the English explorer and privateer Francis Drake.
+When he realized the deal was a confidence game, he decided to use it to his own advantage, and joined in.

 Hartzell contacted many Iowans who had the surname Drake.
-He claimed he was a distant relative and had discovered that the estate of Sir Francis Drake had never been paid to his heirs, that it had gathered interest for the last 300 years and was now worth $100 billion.
-Hartzell invited all these families to invest in his campaign to sue the British government for the money and assured them that everyone would make $500 for every dollar they invested.
-The inheritance would include the whole city of Plymouth in England.
+He claimed he was a distant relative and had discovered that the estate of Drake had never been paid to his heirs, that it had gathered interest for the last 300 years and was now worth $100B.
+He invited all these families to invest in his campaign to sue the British government for the money and assured them that everyone would make $500 for every dollar they invest.
+He said the inheritance would include the whole city of Plymouth, in Devon, South West England.

-Tens of thousands of Americans sponsored him, sometimes with all the money they had.
-Hartzell later expanded his con to people without the surname Drake and outside of Iowa.
+Tens of thousands of Americans sponsored Hartzell, sometimes with all the money they had.
+He later expanded his con to people without the surname Drake and outside of Iowa.

 Around 1917, Hartzell travelled to London in order to meet with the heir of the Drake estate.
 He ended up staying, and lived an opulent lifestyle.
-He continued to tell the families who had invested in the "campaign" that he was negotiating with the British government and needed even more money for expenses.
-His agents in the Midwest, some of whom believed in the scheme themselves, collected the money.
+He continued to tell the families who had invested in the "campaign" that he was negotiating with the British government and needed more money for expenses.
+His agents in the Midwest, sometimes of whom believed in the scheme themselves, collected the money.

-On August 9, 1922, the British Home Office informed the American embassy that there was no unclaimed Sir Francis Drake estate.
-Hartzell explained that the estate was not unclaimed because it belonged to Drexel Drake (a nonexistent colonel) and therefore to Hartzell.
+On August 9, 1922, the British Home Office informed the American Embassy that there was no unclaimed Sir Francis Drake estate.
+Hartzell explained that the estate was not unclaimed because it belonged to Drexel Drake (a nonexistent Colonel) and therefore to Hartzell.